guillemdlopez/Pandabize_Eshop/README.md

 The base url of the API is `http://pandabize-web-store.herokuapp.com`.

-🚨If you want to try it with Postman, please remember that **you need to be authenticated**🚨
+🚨If you want to try it on Postman, please remember that **you need to be authenticated**🚨

 ## API Endpoints